 Red Sand Beach

 After glancing out the window the rain finally seemed to clear and a fairly nice morning began to dawn.
 It never stays bad for long on this Magical island.
 We decided to check out the controversial Red Sand Beach.
-A once hidden gem the cat is well and truly out the bag.
+A once-hidden gem the cat is well and truly out of the bag.

 We got up at sunrise ready to beat the crowds, but even this was too late.
 We saw several people on the trail and were not even the first at the beach.
 It’s a very pretty beach and unlike anywhere else we have been.
 We didn’t spend long just enough to take it all in and get some pics before even more people turned up.